-- Offers a unique opportunity to discuss sexual and reproductive health in low, middle and high income settings in an extremely diverse and international group of students.
+- Offers a unique opportunity to discuss sexual and reproductive health in low, middle and high income settings in an extremely diverse, international group of students.

-This course is for health professionals and those interested in working in global health.
-The course will equip you to work at a senior level to promote the sexual and reproductive health and social wellbeing of people, especially those living in low and middle income countries, through the development of effective, contextualised sexual and reproductive health policies, services and interventions.
+One of two specialised Masters pathways within our global health and development programme, this award is relevant for those who want to mark their focused interest and expertise in aspects of sexual heath and reproductive health.
+The course will equip you to work at a senior level to promote the sexual and reproductive health and social wellbeing of people, especially those living in low and middle income countries, through the development of effective, contexualised sexual and reproductive health policies, services and interventions.

 MSc (180 credits)/ PgDip (120 credits)/ PgCert (60 credits)

 At QMU.
 Some modules are available through online learning.

 Single Modules: Register as an associate student to study some single modules in areas of interest.